liftwizard/liftwizard/liftwizard-utility/liftwizard-rewrite/RECIPES.md

 }
 ```

-## Upgrade to Java 21
+## Java best practices

-The `io.liftwizard.migrate.UpgradeToJava21` composite recipe applies the upstream `org.openrewrite.java.migrate.UpgradeToJava21` recipe with `StringFormatted` excluded. `StringFormatted` rewrites `String.format(...)` to `"...".formatted(...)`, which Liftwizard avoids.
-Downstream consumers can reference this generated recipe instead of hand-rolling a filtered override of the upstream Java-upgrade suite.
+The `io.liftwizard.migrate.JavaBestPractices` composite recipe applies the upstream `org.openrewrite.java.migrate.JavaBestPractices` recipe with `StringFormatted` excluded. `StringFormatted` rewrites `String.format(...)` to `"...".formatted(...)`, which Liftwizard avoids.
+Downstream consumers can reference this generated recipe instead of hand-rolling a filtered override.

+As of OpenRewrite 8.84.0 (`rewrite-migrate-java` 3.36.0), upstream moved `StringFormatted` out of the Java-upgrade chain (`UpgradeToJava21` &rarr; `UpgradeToJava17`) and into `JavaBestPractices`.
+The Java-21 upgrade no longer applies `StringFormatted`, so no filtered override of `UpgradeToJava21` is needed; reference `org.openrewrite.java.migrate.UpgradeToJava21` directly.